 - and that, if accepted, it will not be published elsewhere in the same form, in English or in any other language, including electronically without the written consent of the copyright-holder.

 New Jersey Pediatrics considers the following types of content for publication:

-- Articles: more in-depth information on any subject within the scope of the journal.
-Articles must adhere to the following design – Title, Author(s), Abstract, Introduction, Methods, Results, Discussion, Conclusion, References, IRB approval when required
+Articles on original research articles (both clinical and laboratory research) and/or more in-depth information on any subject within the scope of the journal.
+Articles must adhere to the following design – Title, Author(s), Introduction, Methods, Results, Discussion, Conclusion, References, and include IRB approval when required

 Authorship, Disclosure and Conflicts of Interest